Somsubhra/SyllableCounter/README.md

 SyllableCounter
 ==============

-Counts number of syllables in words in Indian Languages.
+Counts number of syllables in words in Indian Languages(Hindi and Gujarati) using a consonant based rule.
-(Right now, it is in Gujarati only)

 Prerequisites
 ==============